EmoryMLIP/emory-reu-ret-website/content/projects/2021-tensor/index.md

 <!--more-->

 ### Overview
+---
 Can we look at a brain scan and know what the brain's owner is thinking?

+Our research attempts to use computers to correctly classify brian scans into 2 groups, guessing what they are doing during the scan.

+### Functional MRI
+---
-We use brain scans called functional MRIs (fMRIs) that show us which parts of the brain are using more oxygen and are therefore most active.
+We use [brain scans called functional MRIs](https://en.wikipedia.org/wiki/Functional_magnetic_resonance_imaging) that show us which parts of the brain are using more oxygen and are therefore most active.
 [We have fMRIs of test subjects](http://www.cs.cmu.edu/afs/cs.cmu.edu/project/theo-81/www/)  who, as they are being scanned, are also shown either a picture or a sentence.
 If computers can classify these study subjects into one of these two categories by only studying their scans, then in a sense we can read their minds.

+### Classification
+---
 Image classification is using a computer to figure what what an image represents.
+Computers can't "see" images, so they use features of the images that it can understand.
 For example, we can train a computer to match an image to a numerical digit.
 Computers learn  by training on many images, for example [using the MNIST database of handwritten images](http://yann.lecun.com/exdb/mnist/).
 MNIST contains a wide variety of images that can represent a 0 or a 1:

 <img src="https://user-images.githubusercontent.com/50922545/126396168-5835463f-db60-417b-b4ab-5cc4d6e3b2ef.jpg" width="400" class="aligncenter"/>
 <img src="https://user-images.githubusercontent.com/50922545/126396380-f4d0bedb-8a49-455c-bc15-1b73b01a77e5.jpg" width="400"/>